john-davies/mapter/README.md

 * Had lots of features that I didn't want, e.g. [bibisco](https://www.bibisco.com/)
 * Online only or use web technologies which I didn't want, e.g. [Wavemaker](https://wavemaker.co.uk)

-It is not my intention to add word processing features like text markup, spell checking, grammar checking etc. This is designed as a no-distractions planning and writing tool.
+It is not my intention to add word processing features like text markup, grammar checking etc. This is designed as a no-distractions planning and writing tool.
 However tools like [Markdown](https://en.wikipedia.org/wiki/Markdown) or [LaTeX](https://www.latex-project.org/) could be used to format and typeset the export if necessary.

 _( The name comes from a portmanteau of "mapping" and "chapter" and was created using an [online name generator](https://namelix.com/) )_

 ## Current Status

-The current version ( 0.5.4 ) could generously be called a minimum viable product ( MVP ) and allows the creation and editing of a full work.
-The main limitation is that the editor is extremely basic and lacks common features like "search/replace".
+The current version is a basic minimum viable product ( MVP ) which allows the creation and editing of a full work.

 ## Building